 As a wounded warrior, you deserve the easiest possible transition from military to civilian life.
-A severe injury does change the way you live your life, but it does not have to change the course of your career or the quality of your home life.
-Here are some strategies to navigate the road ahead as a wounded warrior.
+A severe injury does change the way you live, but it does not have to change the course of your career or the quality of your home life.
+Here are some strategies to help you navigate the road ahead as a wounded warrior.

 Making your home more livable

-Making your house accessible and livable with the constraints of your injury can ease your transition home.
-Accessibility simply means allowing an occupant with disabilities to do what the person wants and needs to do, as independently as possible.
-Both technical and financial assistance is available to make your home accessible.
+Making your house accessible and livable within the constraints of your injury can help ease your transition home.
+Accessibility simply means allowing you to do what you want and need to do, as independently as possible.
+Both technical and financial assistance are available to make your home accessible.
 Consider these resources to make you more comfortable at home during your transition.

 - The Department of Veterans Affairs provides loans and grants to modify the home of disabled veterans, or to help them purchase existing, accessible homes.